 The system enables you to set up different users for the dashboard with varying permissions and alerts can be directed to specific users.
 It is also possible to create automation scripts and set up workflows to assign tasks and alert responses.

 You can monitor across sites from one central location safely because all Zabbix messages are encrypted for protection.
-The package also includes a remote access facility to enable you to contact devices on other sites directly from your central command center.
+The package also includes a remote access facility to enable you to contact network devices on other sites directly from your central command center.
 So, this is a good remote server administration tool.

 This system might take too much time for a sole systems administrator that is monitoring a small network to set up.
-The extensive messaging and encryption procedures can make the system slow to respond where then are more than 1,000 nodes to watch, so this system is best suited to monitoring the networks of middle-sized companies.
+The extensive messaging and encryption procedures can make the system slow to respond where there are more than 1,000 nodes to watch, so this system is best suited to monitoring the networks of middle-sized companies.

 OP5’s server monitoring system enables capacity planning and trend analysis as well as the regular functions that you would expect from a server monitoring package.
 The company also produces network monitoring software, so you can combine the two packages to get complete infrastructure control.